 It is also important that students have an email address that they check on a regular basis.
-A lot of information may come to you through your email, so it is important that you check it regularly.
-If you do not have an email address, there are numerous services that provide FREE email addresses.
-Please make sure your instructor(s) have a current, working email address for you.
-See your instructor for more information.
+Information may come through your email, so it is important that students check it regularly.
+If student does not have an email address, there are numerous services that provide FREE email addresses.
+Faculty should have a current, working email address of each student.